ifremer-bioinformatics/celia/README.md

 CELIA is a bioinformatics workflow used to automate the genome assembly for marine prokaryotes

-## Requirements

-- Have an account on Datarmor

-## Quick start

-More detailed will soon be available

 ## Wworkflow process

 <img width="700" height="636" src="./CELIA_workflow.jpg">